khan5ula/noted/README.md

 # Entries
 Entries is a small command line utility for creating and reading quick notes.
 Entries allows you to write a quick terminal note without having to worry about storing it.
 Fire and forget...
-Until you want to read it with `entries r` Entries will keep all your notes in a file and allows you to quickly read them.
+Until you want to read it.
+Entries will keep all your notes in a file and allows you to quickly read them.

-Entries is for writing single-line notes that are no longer than 1000 characters.
+Entries is designed for creating single-line notes with a maximum length of 1000 characters.
+Keep in mind that entries are confirmed by pressing `enter`, so entries with newlines are not supported.

 Entries is especially nice with drop-down terminals such as [yakuake](https://apps.kde.org/yakuake/) or [ddterm](https://github.com/ddterm/gnome-shell-extension-ddterm).
 <br /><br />